kin5/webbridge/README.md

 * **cmd**: The command to execute if running a server in the background for your web app (i.e. Flask, Node, etc.)
 * **url**: The URL for webview to navigate its browser to

+In the future, this file will boast attributes for extension and customization, but I'm sticking with the bare necessities for now.

 ## second
 Now that the config file exists, let's create our main file.
 Create a file called `main.py`.
 In that file, type the following: